 ii.
 In forex trading, leverages can go up to 1:500.

 iii.
-Leverage can a lot of advantage but there are lots of downsides to it too.
+Leverage can have a lot of advantages but there are lots of downsides to it too.

-Leverage is nothing but the money that a trader borrows from his broker to increase their profit potential.
-It means that a trader can control a larger amount of the market with a small initial deposit.
+Leverage is money that a trader borrows from brokers.
+With leverage, the trader can control a larger amount of the market with a small initial deposit.

 This means that with a $1000 account you can control only $1000 i.e buy or sell only 1000 units of any currency pair.

 This means that the price moved 100 pips.
-This means that you had a profit of $10. that is 1% of your account.
+This means that you had a profit of $10. which is 1% of your account.

 So, in simple terms, leverage means borrowing from your broker.
 For a $1000 account, the leverage of 1:10 gives you 1000x10= $10000, allows you to buy/sell 10000 units i.e you can use a lot size of a maximum of 0.10.

 Leverage of 1:100 gives you 1000x100=100000, lets you control $100000 and allows you to buy/sell 100000 units respectively i.e you can use a lot size of maximum of 1.00

 Now, you may be wondering, why does your broker let you borrow the money and how can it benefit the broker?